kubevirt/kubevirt.github.io/pages/summit.md

 [Register for KubeVirt Summit 2023](https://community.cncf.io/events/details/cncf-kubevirt-community-presents-kubevirt-summit-2023/) on the CNCF Community events page.
 Attendance is free.

-**Update due to technical issues**
-Day 1 experienced some technical issues with the event page listed above.
-We are waiting to hear whether this will be resolved before Day 2 begins.
-If it is not, we will update the above event page with the new link.

 ## Schedule

 Both days were orginally scheduled for 14:00 - 19:00 UTC (10:00–15:00 EDT, 16:00–21:00 CEST).